 Some cats would prefer a quieter lifestyle whereas others will blossom in a more livelier environment.
 Again a cat can be chosen accordingly.

 4. How long will the cat be left alone?

 Young cats can be very destructive if they are bored and can get very lonely if they have to spend long hours alone.
 If you work long hours please consider rehoming a pair of cats or an older cat who is happy to snooze their day away.

-Once your choice has been made, please fill in a Cat Rehoming form.
+Once you have visited our cattery and your choice has been made, you will be asked to fill in a Cat Adoption Application form.
 This gives us a valuable insight into where the cat is going to live and also gives you the chance to consider your choice with other family members calmly, away from the initial excitement of choosing.

 A suitable cat carrier will be required to take the cat home.
 Please note that you will not be allowed to take the cat home in a carrier that we consider unsafe/not secure.
 We sell carriers for £10 and this is an alternative if yours is deemed unsuitable.

-We ask for an adoption fee of £130 per cat payable by cash or card on adoption.
+We ask for an adoption fee of £150 per cat and £200 per kitten(under 6 months), payable by cash or card on adoption.

 Following adoption please keep in touch.
 We are here for your support and guidance and we always appreciate pictures of your new friend settled into their new home.